APogue/APogue.github.io/about.md

  but found it wasn’t smooth sailing from there.
 The biggest principles in robotic design and function were lost on me.
 When I looked at a mechanism it remained in its crudest form; the details and nuances of its purpose were a mystery.
 I was frustrated but continued to look time and time again, hoping to see beyond the surface.
 I didn’t give up and after some time, like a foreign language, words that were just sounds began to have meaning.
 I began to understand them and the power they held when they came together.
 I learned to be observant, pay attention to detail, and that the simplest components can play incredibly important roles in the overall function of a mechanism.
-This transformation was incredible.
-I started to look at everything around me in a different way.
 Looking back, I often say robotics engineering allowed me to see the world in a way I never thought possible.
 It has given me incredible insight;
  “figurative glasses” to help me see just like my physical ones do.

 **The Future**